yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF

-2. The last record in the file must have an ending line break.
+2. The last record in the file MUST have an ending line break.
 For example:

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF